linq2db/linq2db/README.md

 }
 ```

 This approach involves attributes on all properties that should be mapped.
 This way lets you to configure all possible things linq2db ever supports.
-You will get all configuration abilities available with fluent configuration.
-These two approaches are interchangeable in its abilities.
 There one thing to mention: if you add at least one attribute into POCO, all other properties should also have attributes, otherwise they will be ignored:

 ```c#
 using System;